Billy Whitford – NAC Executive Director

 Pat Gleason – Head Novice Boy’s Coach

-Pat will draw on his many years of coaching experience as well as his personal athletic accomplishments.
+Pat draws on his many years of coaching experience as well as his personal athletic accomplishments.
 He competed in three World Championships as a Team USA Triathlete and is also a two-time Hawaiian Ironman finisher.
 Additionally, Pat has raced marathons in Boston, New York, and several other locations.
 When he is not coaching this sport that has greatly impacted his life, he can be found running his own successful commercial construction company.
 Pat is a licensed General Contractor and has been in business since 1991.

 Marcel Stiffey – Assistant Novice Boy’s Coach

-Marcel Stiffey begins his third year coaching the Boy’s Novice Squad.
+Marcel Stiffey began coaching the Boy’s Novice Squad in 2013.
 Marcel began his rowing career at Orange Coast College with Pat Gleason as his novice coach.
 While at Orange Coast College, Marcel won the WIRA championships, and then went on to compete at the IRA National Championships where his crew finished 9th.
 Post Orange Coast College, Marcel began training with friends and would compete in a club crew called the Little Knights.
 From there, he was invited to row for the famous Leander Club in the UK.
 While training at Leander, he was coached by the GB Olympic Coach Mark Banks and Chris Collerton, while training alongside members of the Olympic squad.
 As an added bonus, he was offered a position to begin coaching at the University of Oxford.
-While coaching there, he led his lightweights to an early season victory at the head of the Thames regatta.
+While coaching there, he led his lightweights to an early season victory at the head of the Thames Regatta.
 Marcel brings coaching experience from an international perspective as well as having experience coaching at Orange Coast College and with the Long Beach Junior Crew.
 His enthusiasm and passion for the sport of rowing is what motivates him to give back to the juniors as they reach for their potential.
 Marcel is happy to help all who come through the program and looks forward to another successful season with your children.

 Erich Hanxleden – Assistant Varsity Boys Coach, Assistant Novice Boy’s Coach